 - Solve Exponential Equation in Excel (4 Suitable Examples)

-📌 Step 3: Create Macro Button
+📌 Step 3: Assigning VBA Macro in a Button

 You can also create a macro button, so you can easily use this worksheet repeatedly.
 To create a macro button follow the steps below:

 - First, go to the Developer tab in the top ribbon.

 - Then, click on the Insert options and select the Button